-Susanne Churchill, HMS instructor in medicine at Brigham and Women's Hospital, was honored for advancing diversity, equity, and inclusion at HMS and Brigham and Women's, and specifically for the following:
+Susanne Churchill, executive director of the HMS Department of Biomedical Informatics and instructor in medicine at Brigham and Women's Hospital, was honored for advancing diversity, equity, and inclusion at HMS and Brigham and Women's, and specifically for the following:

 - Increasing the inclusivity of the admissions process for the Bioinformatics and Integrative Genomics graduate program.

 - Sustained commitment to promote diversity for every level of the academic pyramid.

 The Harold Amos Faculty Diversity Award was named for Harold Amos, who was the Maude and Lillian Presley Professor of Microbiology and Molecular Genetics, Emeritus, and the first African American to earn a doctoral degree from the Division of Medical Sciences at HMS in 1952.

 The award was established to recognize HMS faculty who have made significant contributions toward making the School a more diverse and inclusive community.
 This year’s recipients are: